kartikwritescode/kartikwritescode/README.md

 <h1>Kartik Kumar</h1>
-App dev by day, bug hunter by night 🐛<br>
+App dev by day 💻, bug hunter by night 🐛 <br>
-Crafting UIs that don’t crash (usually) with Dart and Flutter<br>
+Crafting UIs that don’t crash (usually) with Dart 🎯 and Flutter 🧩 <br>
-Powered by Firebase, backed by Supabase, version-controlled with love via Git and GitHub<br><br>
+Powered by Firebase 🔥, backed by Supabase 🚀, version-controlled with love via Git 🧪 and GitHub 🐙 <br>

-Sometimes I whisper to my terminal and it listens<br>
+Sometimes I whisper to my terminal 💬 and it listens <br>
-Also touched Python once.
+Also touched Python once 🐍.
 It bit me.
-Still healing 🐍<br><br>
+Still healing <br>

 Fun Fact ⚡<br>
 I measure time in commits and coffee ☕ → git push && sip